udach1n/LibraryWebApi/README.md

 My Task:

 The Library has users and books.
 There are 2 types of users admin and user.
-The user can take books, but take no ore than 3 books.
+The user can take books, but take no more than 3 books.

 The user can take books from the Library and the admin can delete, add to the library, receive a report which books are more than 1 month in the hands of the user.